Indiana State Sycamores Logo

 Indiana State Sycamores Logo 1982-1987

-The logo, adopted in 1982, has two parts.
-The first is the arched word “Sycamores” in handwritten script.
-The second is a sycamore tree, very similar to a leaf.
-The pattern has an uneven “texture”: black and white horizontal stripes across it.
+The logo introduced in 1982 consists of two parts.
+The first is the word “Sycamores” in a script-like font forming an arch.
+The second is a sycamore leaf, very similar to a real leaf.
+The pattern has an uneven “texture”: black-and-white horizontal stripes across its surface.
 The inscription is also black and white.

 1988 – 2019